QueenChristina/gd_dialog/README.md

 `pitch_range`: A random ± amount in which the pitch can fluctuate.
 Bigger pitch range leads to more natural song-like voices while lower pitch range sound more monotonous.

-`sound` (optional): The sound to play in the typewriter effect, matching the name of the respective preloaded sound in the `dialogue_voice.gd` in `Dialog.tscn'.
+`sound` (optional): The sound to play in the typewriter effect, matching the name of the respective preloaded sound in the `dialogue_voice.gd` in `Dialog.tscn`.
 If no sound is specified, it uses a default sound.

 ## FAQ
 ### ❓ Why are you editing dialog via a .json file?